vpai/vpai.github.io/_posts/2017-08-02-moving-to-nyc.md

 Why NYC?
 Some people ask.
 Why not NYC?
 I think.
 It's up there among the world's greatest cities, where one can encounter people from all walks of life and from all corners of the world in a single subway car.
 The art, the size, the speed, and the grandeur all excite me.

-My hopes/dreams/goals in The Big Apple include becoming an entertainer on the side (guitar), escaping the 9-5 and working for myself, trying my hand at bartending, consitently creating, finding 5 new friends that I actively love and that actively love me back, being excited about life each and every day, learning Japanese, and letting loose.
+My hopes/dreams/goals in The Big Apple include becoming an entertainer on the side (guitar), escaping the 9-5 and working for myself, trying my hand at bartending, consistently creating, finding 5 new friends that I actively love and that actively love me back, being excited about life each and every day, learning Japanese, and letting loose.

 Cheers to myself for this new life transition.
 No doubt it will be unsexy at first seeing as I have no job and no apartment.
 But hey, that'll be part of the challenge and the fun.
+Oh, I also have to buy a peacoat ASAP.
+Where does one buy that?

 {% include image_with_caption.html url="/assets/images/moving_to_nyc/peace.jpg" caption="Mood." %}